EpidataSA/redmine-connector/README.md

 ### Installation

-For beta ***REMOVED***s you can download the source code and build it with devkit to find it available on your local repository.
+For beta connectors you can download the source code and build it with devkit to find it available on your local repository.
 Then you can add it to Studio.

-For released ***REMOVED***s you can download them from the update site in Studio.
-Open MuleStudio, go to Help → Install New Software and select MuleStudio Cloud Connectors Update Site where you’ll find all avaliable ***REMOVED***s.
+For released connectors you can download them from the update site in Studio.
+Open MuleStudio, go to Help → Install New Software and select MuleStudio Cloud Connectors Update Site where you’ll find all avaliable connectors.

 ### Usage